 - You end up doing things that you regret or that get you in trouble when you’re drinking, yet you still can’t seem to stop getting drunk.

-The Canyon’s alcohol treatment programs are designed to help you find purpose in a sober life and to get control over your future again.
-We encourage you to contact our intake counselors to talk about how you can get a fresh start through our individualized recovery plans.
+The Canyon’s alcohol treatment programs are designed to help you find purpose in a sober life and to get control over your future.
+Our confidential helpline is here to help you or your loved one find out how you can get a fresh start through our individualized recovery plans.